 Beryl was dead.

 Lester broke down in tears, and he said amid them: “I’m a silly fool.”

 Time.
 Sweet, sweet precious time was fleeting.
 Sixty-three years of marriage, fleeting.
 Beryl was dead.
 His wife was dead.
 She had just dropped to the floor so suddenly — what should I do?
 He panicked.
 He hadn’t killed her!
 Would people believe that he had?
 Would people look at him and whisper ‘Here, there’s that guy that offed his wife‘?
 Would everyone know of his dark and guilty secret that he’d just sat there impotent and watched his wife die?
 Did he want her to die?
 Is that why he’d simply sat stock still and did nothing?
-Is that why his hands did stay until silence had final befallen their home?
+Is that why his hands stayed until silence fell upon their home?

 Lester felt numb.
 Lester pushed himself to his feet and stood over his wife’s body, and he prayed she’d see sense and come home to him, come alive again — he felt alone, so very alone.
 But Beryl didn’t return home, and she probably wouldn’t, not now with the sun gone from the sky.
 She never liked staying out after darkness had fallen, she preferred to be cosy at home, wrapped up in a blanket, knitting and watching TV instead.
 Lester swayed on his unsteady feet and he moved his stiff joints and switched on the television.
 He selected Beryl’s favourite soap-opera and pretended that she was alright.